tolicodes/articles/wip/modern-tdd.md

 I've been through this process more times than I could count.
 Especially in sales driven organizations, pumping out code at top speed is  the prioirity, all at the cost of creating tremendous technical debt.

-There are a few companies that I've worked at, such as [HOVER](http://hover.to) and [Smartly, which prioritized testing early on in the
+There are a few companies that I've worked at, such as [HOVER](http://hover.to) and [Smartly](http://smart.ly), which prioritized testing early on in the process and reduced their technical debt significantly.

+It's difficult to convince management to take on a TDD approach - after all there's no direct revenue tied to tests.
+But there's quite a lot

 ## Types of testing
 ### Unit Test